-There was a great article in yesterday’s “The Harvard Crimson” that explored how students who arrive at Harvard and want to get on the premed path often end up changing their minds.
-The article points out that many students with an interest in medicine are exposed to medicine from an early age, either because of their annual doctor appointments, the prevalence of medicine on television series such as “House” and “Grey’s Anatomy,” or one or both of their parents are physicians and they want to follow in their footsteps.
+There was a terrific article in yesterday’s The Harvard Crimson that explored how students who arrive at Harvard University and want to get on the premed path often end up changing their minds.
+The article, penned by Any Guan and Radhika Jain and entitled “Former Premeds Move Towards Other Career Paths” points out that many students with an interest in medicine are exposed to medicine from an early age, either because of their annual doctor appointments, the prevalence of medicine on television series such as House and Grey’s Anatomy, or one or both of their parents are physicians and they wish to follow in their footsteps.

 You are permitted to use www.ivycoach.com (including the content of the Blog) for your personal, non-commercial use only.
-You must not copy, download, print, or otherwise distribute the content on our site without the prior written consent of The Ivy Coach, Inc.
+You must not copy, download, print, or otherwise distribute the content on our site without the prior written consent of Ivy Coach, Inc.